Dealing with Anxiety

 If you analyze carefully all this internal dialogue/drama, you will notice that there will be only one obstacle in your way of ‘letting go of the emotion’.
 The obstacle is your ‘Ego’.
 If you drop this ‘Ego, if you drop this ‘I’, the mind will calm down and you will be able to clearly decide what is the ‘right action’ to do or maybe ‘not do’.
 This is Swadhyaya.

 5. If you cannot succeed in this intellectual dissection to get over the emotion then wait for the emotion to pass.
 Every emotion will definitely pass in 2 1/4th day.
-That is a fixed expiry date for everythe emotion passes, you will logically be able to see things clearly and decide what action can be taken so that it doesn’t create an agami.
+That is a fixed expiry date for every emotion.Once the emotion passes, you will logically be able to see things clearly and decide what action can be taken so that it doesn’t create an agami.
 Maybe, you come to a conclusion, that no action is required.
 P.S.
 This 2 1/4th day applies only to people who are not on the spiritual path.
-Those who are continuously absorbed in the principles of Karma Yoga or Gnyana Yoga, will be able to handle the emotions quicker than that.
+Those who are continuously absorbed in the principles of Bhakti, Karma or Gnyana Yoga, will be able to handle the emotions quicker.
 [Tapas].

-6. Now the emotional response will continuously knock the door of your heart and you have to continuously let go of the knocking emotion and let the intellect win.
+6. Now the emotion does not disappear forever.
+It does its job without fail.
+The same emotional response will continuously knock the door of your heart and you have to continuously let go of the knocking emotion and let the intellect win.
 This ‘letting go’ is called surrender or Ishwara Pranidhana.

 Have questions?
 Reach out to Ekta by clicking on the “Ask a Question” button on the left sidebar.
 For attending Ekta’s online knowledge sessions, click the “Gnyana Sangha” button on the left sidebar.